TheBromo/dotfiles_old/README.md

 # This are my dotfiles

+# NVIM IS NOT COMPLETELY WORKING SO DON'T EVEN BOTHER LOOKING AT IT!

 ## Code Formatters
  If you want to find code formatters look under the following link: https://github.com/sbdchd/neoformat